jasonyux/SynthText_Chinese_version/README.md

 ** Synthetic Scene-Text Image Samples**
 ![Synthetic Scene-Text Samples](samples.png "Synthetic Samples")

 The library is written in Python.
-The main dependencies are:
+The main dependencies are (also see `requirement.txt`):

 ```
 pygame, opencv (cv2), PIL (Image), numpy, matplotlib, h5py, scipy